Ground anchor

 Details Introduction

-I. Core Functions of Glass Greenhouse Ground Anchors
+1. Core Function of Glass Greenhouse Ground Anchors

-Glass greenhouses have a large surface area and are easily impacted by strong winds.
-Ground anchors connect to the greenhouse frame (such as columns and trusses), transferring the horizontal thrust generated by wind force underground to prevent the greenhouse from tilting or being overturned.
+Glass greenhouses have a large surface area and are vulnerable to strong winds.
+Ground anchors transfer the horizontal thrust generated by the wind to the ground by connecting the greenhouse frame (such as columns and trusses), preventing the greenhouse from tilting or being overturned.

-Snow accumulation in winter can exert vertical pressure on the greenhouse roof.
-Ground anchors can help secure the foundation, preventing the greenhouse from deforming its frame or breaking glass due to uneven settlement.
+Snow accumulation in winter will generate vertical pressure on the top of the greenhouse.
+Ground anchors can assist in fixing the foundation and prevent the greenhouse frame from deforming and the glass from breaking due to uneven settlement.

 3. Foundation Reinforcement

-In areas with loose soil or strong winds, ground anchors can enhance the connection strength between the greenhouse foundation and the ground, reducing settlement or displacement during long-term use.
+For areas with loose soil or high winds, ground anchors can enhance the connection strength between the greenhouse foundation and the ground, reducing settlement or displacement during long-term use.

-Based on greenhouse size, geological conditions (soil type, groundwater level), and local climate, common types are as follows:
+According to the greenhouse scale, geological conditions (soil type, groundwater level) and local climate, common types are as follows:

-Ground Anchor Type Structural Characteristics Applicable Scenarios Advantages
+Ground Anchor Type Structural Features Applicable Scenarios Advantages

-Helical Ground Anchor Consists of helical blades (diameter 10-30cm) and a steel rod, mechanically screwed into the ground, with a connecting ring at the top.
+Helical Ground Anchor Composed of helical blades (10-30cm in diameter) and a steel rod, it is mechanically screwed into the ground with a connecting ring on top.
 Small and medium-sized glass greenhouses, areas with clay or sandy loam soil, and low groundwater levels.
 Quick installation (no excavation required), recyclable and reusable, low cost.

-Concrete Ground Anchor Precast concrete blocks (or cast in situ), with built-in steel reinforcement connectors, buried 1-2m deep, relying on self-weight and soil frictional force for support.
-Large glass greenhouses, high wind loads (such as coastal areas), and areas with poor soil bearing capacity (such as soft soil).
+Concrete Ground Anchor Precast concrete blocks (or cast on site) with built-in steel connectors, buried 1-2m deep, relying on self-weight and soil friction to bear force.
+Large glass greenhouses, high wind loads (such as coastal areas), and scenarios with poor soil bearing capacity (such as soft soil).
 Strong load-bearing capacity, high durability, suitable for long-term fixation.

-Plate Ground Anchor Steel plate (thickness 8-12mm) welded to a steel rod, buried vertically or at an angle, anchored by the frictional force between the steel plate and the soil.
-Auxiliary fixation of greenhouse side walls or end walls, areas with hard soil or soil containing gravel.
-Large bearing area, stable pullout resistance, simple construction.
+Plate Ground Anchor Steel plate (8-12mm thick) welded to a steel rod, buried vertically or obliquely underground, anchored by the friction between the steel plate and the soil.
+Auxiliary fixation of greenhouse side walls or end walls, areas where the soil is hard or contains gravel.
+Large stress area, stable pull-out resistance, simple construction.

-Combination Ground Anchor Helical anchor + concrete base, or steel cables connecting multiple ground anchors to distribute the load.
+Combined Ground Anchor Helical anchor + concrete base, or steel cable connecting multiple ground anchors to disperse stress.
 Extra-large span glass greenhouses, typhoon-prone areas, and sites with uneven foundations.
-Strong pullout resistance, adaptable to complex geological conditions.
+Strong pull-out resistance, adaptable to complex geological conditions.

-III.
-Key Construction Points for Glass Greenhouse Ground Anchors
+3. Key Construction Points of Glass Greenhouse Ground Anchors

-• Clarify the local basic wind pressure (refer to the "Building Structure Load Code") and snow load, and calculate the required pullout resistance of the ground anchor (usually requires a single anchor pullout resistance ≥5kN, large greenhouses need to reach 10-20kN).
+• Clarify the local basic wind pressure (refer to the "Building Structure Load Code") and snow load, and calculate the required pull-out resistance of the ground anchor (usually requiring a single anchor pull-out resistance ≥5kN, and large greenhouses need to reach 10-20kN).

-• Investigate the soil type: sandy soil requires increased ground anchor burial depth or the selection of helical anchors; clay soil needs to pay attention to drainage to avoid water accumulation causing ground anchor corrosion.
+• Survey the soil type: sandy soil requires increasing the burial depth of the ground anchor or selecting a helical anchor; clay soil requires attention to drainage to avoid water accumulation leading to ground anchor corrosion.

-• Avoid underground pipelines (such as irrigation pipes, cables), keep a distance of ≥50cm from the edge of the greenhouse foundation to prevent construction from damaging the foundation.
+• Avoid underground pipelines (such as irrigation pipes, cables), and keep a distance of ≥50cm from the edge of the greenhouse foundation to prevent construction damage to the foundation.

 Installation Process

-• Helical Ground Anchor Use a special drilling machine to screw the ground anchor into the ground, the burial depth depends on the soil (generally 1.2-2m), ensure that the helical blades are completely in the soil, and the top is horizontally aligned with the greenhouse frame connection point.
+• Helical Ground Anchor : Use a special drilling machine to screw the ground anchor into the ground.
+The burial depth depends on the soil (generally 1.2-2m).
+Ensure that the helical blades are completely buried in the soil and the top is horizontally aligned with the greenhouse frame connection point.

-• Concrete Ground Anchor Excavate a pit (size ≥50cm×50cm×80cm), place precast concrete blocks (or cast in situ, grade ≥C25), embed connecting steel bars, backfill and compact the soil, and cure for more than 7 days before applying load.
+• Concrete Ground Anchor : Excavate the foundation pit (size ≥50cm×50cm×80cm), place precast concrete blocks (or cast on site, grade ≥C25), embed connecting steel bars, backfill and compact the soil, and maintain for more than 7 days before applying force.

-• Connection and Fixation The ground anchor is connected to the greenhouse frame using steel cables, basket bolts, or U-shaped clamps to ensure that the joints are firm and leave a 1-2cm adjustment allowance to avoid stress concentration due to temperature deformation.
+• Connection and Fixation : The ground anchor and the greenhouse frame are connected by steel cables, turnbuckles or U-shaped clamps to ensure that the nodes are firm and a 1-2cm adjustment allowance is reserved to avoid stress concentration caused by temperature deformation.

-• Pullout resistance test: Use a dynamometer for on-site spot checks; the single anchor pullout resistance must reach more than 1.2 times the design value.
+• Pull-out Resistance Test: Use a dynamometer for on-site sampling inspection.
+The pull-out resistance of a single anchor must reach more than 1.2 times the design value.

-• Appearance inspection: The ground anchor has no deformation or corrosion, the connecting parts are not loose, and there is no loose soil in the buried part.
+• Appearance Inspection: The ground anchor is free of deformation and corrosion, the connecting parts are free of looseness, and the buried part is free of loose soil.

 Regular Inspection

-• Check the connection parts for looseness every quarter, and check steel ground anchors for corrosion (especially in rainy areas, anti-rust paint should be applied annually).
+• Check whether the connecting parts are loose every quarter, and whether the steel ground anchor is corroded (especially in rainy areas, anti-rust paint needs to be applied every year).

-• After strong winds and heavy rains, check whether the soil around the ground anchor has settled.
-If the frame is found to be tilted, adjust the tension in time using basket bolts.
+• After strong winds and rainstorms, focus on checking whether the soil around the ground anchor has settled.
+If the frame is found to be tilted, adjust the tension through the turnbuckle in time.

-• After soil thawing or the rainy season, the pullout resistance should be retested, and the ground anchor depth or quantity should be increased if necessary.
+• After the soil thaws or after the rainy season, the pull-out resistance needs to be retested, and the ground anchor needs to be deepened or the number increased if necessary.

 • If the ground anchor is deformed or broken, stop using it immediately and replace it.
-When replacing, use the same specification or higher strength ground anchor.
+When replacing it, select a ground anchor of the same specification or higher strength.

 Long-term Durability Guarantee

-• For steel ground anchors, hot-dip galvanizing is preferred.
-For concrete ground anchors, a waterproof coating should be applied to the surface to prevent groundwater erosion.
+• Steel ground anchors should preferably be hot-dip galvanized, and concrete ground anchors should have a waterproof coating on the surface to avoid groundwater erosion.

-• When renovating or remodeling greenhouses, the reuse of ground anchors should be evaluated based on their actual condition.
-Ground anchors that have exceeded their design service life (usually 15-20 years) should be replaced entirely.
+• When renovating or remodeling a greenhouse, it is necessary to evaluate whether the ground anchors can be reused based on their actual condition.
+It is recommended to replace all ground anchors that exceed their designed service life (usually 15-20 years).

-The selection and construction of ground anchors for glass greenhouses should be "tailor-made" to suit the actual environment.
+The selection and construction of ground anchors for glass greenhouses need to be 'tailor-made' according to the actual environment.
 Their reliability is directly related to the safe operation of the greenhouse, especially in areas with frequent extreme weather.
-Design specifications must be strictly followed to ensure anchoring strength and durability.
+It is necessary to strictly follow design specifications to ensure anchoring strength and durability.

 Related Products

-This standard is published under the fixed designation A500/A500M.
-The number following indicates the year of original adoption; in the case of revision, the year of the last revision; and in the parenthesis, the year of the last reapproval.
+This standard is issued under the fixed designation A500/A500M; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+A number in parentheses indicates the year of last reapproval.
 A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

 Consulting